Human Rights & Equity Office - Education (Training)

 - Human Rights 101: This training provides a basic understanding of rights and responsibilities under the Ontario Human Rights Code.
 It discusses what you should know about human rights and discrimination, your rights and responsibilities under the Ontario Human Rights Code, and how to apply the Ontario Human Rights Code.

 - Accessible Instruction for Educators: Every educator who communicates and interacts with persons with disabilities on behalf of Queen's University must receive training on accessible instruction.
 At Queen's we consider educators to be all individuals who participate in the creation, development or delivery of materials, activities and assessments for learning to Queen’s students.
 We also consider Queen’s professional learning instructors and developers who work with and for staff, faculty, and other Queen's personnel to be educators.

-The Writing Centre and Learning Strategies offer may workshops that can assist students with disabilities such as preparing for exams, time management, academic strategies, writing for specific courses, and thesis writing.
-For more information please see:
+Student Academic Success Services offer many presentations and workshops that can assist students with disabilities such as preparing for exams, time management, academic strategies, writing for specific courses, and thesis writing.

 QSuccess - A First Year Experience Program: Q Success is a transition program to help first year students develop knowledge, attitudes, and skills to support their personal and academic success at Queen's.
 Trained upper year peers and professional staff run a series of interactive sessions for small groups of about 25 first year students.